Neural Network Compression for Noisy Storage Devices

-where the standard deviation of $\hat{\epsilon}(w_{in},r, \alpha)$ is $\frac{\sigma(w_{in})}{\alpha \cdot \sqrt{r}}$ (see Appendix~\ref{noise} for the derivation).
-This provides us two tools to protect the NN weights against zero-mean noise ($\phi(\cdot)$). \begin{enumerate}[label={}] \item \textbf{(Method \#1)} Increase the number of channel usage $r$ (increase the number of PCM cells per weight). \item \textbf{(Method \#2)} Increase the scale factor $\alpha$ under the condition that $\alpha \cdot w_{in}$ satisfies the cell input range limitation ($|\alpha \cdot w_{in}-\beta| \leq 1$). \end{enumerate} For the first method, we observe in Figure~\ref{fig:channel_inv} that the response becomes less noisy as we increase the number of PCM cells used, $r$.
+For the first method, we observe in Figure~\ref{fig:channel_inv} that the response becomes less noisy as we increase the number of PCM cells used ($r$).
 However, we desire to keep $r$ at a minimum for an efficient storage.
 The second method allows us to make use of the full analog range by scaling the weights.
 This is particularly useful when storing weights with small magnitude.
-But we cannot increase $\alpha$ without bound because of the device constraint, that is we need to satisfy $-1 \leq\alpha \cdot w_{in} -\beta\leq 1$ (in practice, this constraint is $-0.65 \leq\alpha \cdot w_{in} -\beta \leq 0.75$ since the remaining portion of the response is non-invertible, and therefore unusable for our purposes).
+But we cannot increase $\alpha$ without bound because of the device constraint, since we must satisfy $-1 \leq\alpha \cdot w_{in} -\beta\leq 1$ (in practice, this constraint is $-0.65 \leq\alpha \cdot w_{in} -\beta \leq 0.75$ since the remaining portion of the response is non-invertible, and therefore unusable for our purposes).
 Such limitations leave more to be desired for a general-purpose robust coding strategy for NN weights.